Tasty Time with Zefronk!

 It took a while to complete but once they were done, they looked amazing and Disney planned a premiere for the shows in November 2008.
 What an exciting time it was to sit with my family and see Tasty Time with ZeFronk appear on the tv screen in our living room.

 Later, Disney submitted it for the Daytime Emmy Awards and it was nominated!
 I flew out to Los Angeles for the award ceremony and had a blast.
 It didn't win, but what an experience!

 I am forever grateful to everyone involved in the production of this funny wiener dog show that has given so much joy to children and adults around the world.
 We think it is still on the air, although people always ask me if Disney still has the episodes in circulation because it is hard to find.
-If you haven't seen it, or want to watch again just to get some laughs, you can check them out on my youtube page."
+If you haven't seen the show before, or want to watch it again just to get some laughs, you can find episodes on youtube.
+Below is one of my favorites. :)